iamchrissmith/iamchrissmith.github.io/_posts/2017-09-09-expressjs-next-exploration.markdown

 - NodeJS
 ---

 When our Turing cohort explored ExpressJS this module, there was a quick comment at the bottom of one of our lessons about the `next()` function in ExpressJS.
 While I was in the middle of a project and figuring out API endpoints and using [Knex](http://knexjs.org/){:target=>"blank"} with NodeJS, I could not fully absorb the possibilities of `next()`.
 Having now gone through that project, I wanted to circle back and gain a better understanding of how `next()` worked and how to look for patterns where I might want to use it.
-In short, `next()` sends the request to the next (those clever developers with their fancy names) function that handles the request.
+In short, `next()` sends the request to the next function (those clever developers with their fancy names) that handles the request.
 Still unclear?
 I know I certainly was when I first looked at `next()`.

 ## Routes VS Middleware
 So the first thing I had to understand is the difference between Routes and Middleware.
 The last tutorial in the resources list really helped me wrap my head around this.
-The TLDR; of the difference is that routes are responsible for concluding a successful request (usually by `.send()`ing a response) and middleware sites between the request and the routes and does things to the request (including possibly terminating it early).
+The TLDR; of the difference is that routes are responsible for concluding a successful request (usually by `.send()`ing a response) and middleware sites between the request and the routes and does things to the request (including possibly terminating it early because of a problem).
 One of the confusing things is that ExpressJS can have multiple actions on a single route using `next()`.
-Lets explore this with just routes for now:
+Let us explore this with just routes for now:

 ```javascript
 var app = require("express")();